chowndarya/telemetry_pipeline/README.md

 The pipeline is designed considering GPU operations use cases such as detecting GPU failures and informing AI workload checkpoint migration decisions — scenarios where historical trend analysis will be needed

-#### In Scope
+<h5><b>In Scope</b></h5>
-* **Custom message queue implementation:** Built natively without external message brokers like Kafka, RabbitMQ, or NATS.
+* Custom message queue implementation:** Built natively without external message brokers like Kafka, RabbitMQ, or NATS.
-* **Service components:** Full delivery of both Producer (streamer) and Consumer (collector) services.
+* Service components: Full delivery of both Producer (streamer) and Consumer (collector) services.
-* **Storage and access:** Time-series persistence pipeline coupled with a historical query API.
+* Storage and access: Time-series persistence pipeline coupled with a historical query API.
-* **Deployment infrastructure:** Helm-based deployment automated for a local Kubernetes cluster (`kind` on macOS).
+* Deployment infrastructure: Helm-based deployment automated for a local Kubernetes cluster (`kind` on macOS).
-* **Code quality:** Clean code practices, structured logging, graceful lifecycle management, and comprehensive unit-test coverage for core logic.
+* Code quality: Clean code practices, structured logging, graceful lifecycle management, and comprehensive unit-test coverage for core logic.

-#### Out of Scope (Deliberate)
+<h5><b>Out of Scope (Deliberate) </b></h5>
-* **Real DCGM integration:** The streamer replays a static CSV dataset with refreshed timestamps to simulate live GPU metric emission.
+* Real DCGM integration: The streamer replays a static CSV dataset with refreshed timestamps to simulate live GPU metric emission.
-* **UI and dashboards:** Graphical visualizations are omitted; a read-only REST API is sufficient for this exercise.
+* UI and dashboards: Graphical visualizations are omitted; a read-only REST API is sufficient for this exercise.
-* **Advanced deployment topologies:** Multi-cluster or multi-region deployments are excluded.
+* Advanced deployment topologies: Multi-cluster or multi-region deployments are excluded.
-* **Security protocols:** Authentication and authorization mechanisms are bypassed on the data plane.
+* Security protocols: Authentication and authorization mechanisms are bypassed on the data plane.
-* **Quantitative load testing (functional correctness was prioritized; load characterization is listed in Section 8 as next step).
+* Quantitative load testing (functional correctness was prioritized; load characterization is listed in Section 8 as next step).

 Non-functional Targets